 - Keats House is where John Keats lived from 1818 to 1820, and is the setting which inspired some of Keats’s most memorable poetry.
 Here, Keats wrote “Ode to a Nightingale”, and fell in love with Fanny Brawne, the girl next door.

 - Keat's House Library is a volunteer-run charity at 10 Keats Grove, Hampstead, operated by the community which took over from the Camden Heath Library which was closed in March 2012.

 2 Willow Road is a unique Modernist home was designed by architect Ernö Goldfinger in 1939 for himself and his family.

 - Tomb with a View The picturesque and historic graveyard of Hampstead parish Church; the last resting place of some of the famous, the infamous, the ordinary and the extraordinary citizens of Hampstead.

 - London's Northern Heights Heritage trails.
-Two self-guided trails covering over 850 points of interest available from local retailers or on-line.
+Eleven self-guided trails covering over 850 points of interest available from local retailers or on-line.

 Arts & entertainment

 - Camden @Flickr For all your photos of the London Borough of Camden, perhaps the markets, the canal, those punks that sit on the bridge that hate being photographed, or anything else.

 - Hampstead Dog Walkies @Flickr Pics of dogs and people walking their dogs up on Hampstead Heath.